FC Tucson

-FC Tucson is an American soccer club based in Tucson, Arizona that plays in USL League Two.
+Football Club Tucson is an American soccer club based in Tucson, Arizona that plays in USL League Two.
 The club has an amateur women's team, FC Tucson Women, that play in the WPSL.
 Organized in 2010, the club first fielded a team in March 2011, then joined the Premier Development League (PDL; now known as USL League Two) Western Conference in 2012. in 2018, FC Tucson was a founding member of USL League One, where they played from 2019 to 2022.
 At the conclusion of the 2022 season, the ownership group changed and the team self-relegated back to USL League Two.

 Tucson plays their home games at the 3,200-seat Kino Sports Complex North Stadium constructed in 2013.

 History

 Beginnings

 FC Tucson was founded in 2010 to bring preseason Major League Soccer events to Tucson and generate interest in a new soccer club.
 The organization first fielded a team on March 4, 2011 against the New York Red Bulls reserves in the 2011 Desert Cup, a 3–1 loss.
 The club's first goal was scored by former Pima Community College and Salpointe Catholic High School player Fernando Gauna after entering the match as a substitute.
 Later in 2011 Tucson competed against various teams from the region in a loosely organized exhibition league.
 Their first match following the Desert Cup took place on May 13, a 7–2 victory over Yavapai FC.
 On December 15, 2011, FC Tucson announced its move to the PDL.